 Weight-loss surgery is only an option if you meet certain criteria, including:

-• having a BMI greater than 40 with unsuccessful attempts to lose weight for at least six months
+• having a BMI greater than 40 with unsuccessful attempts to lose weight for at least 6 months

-• having a BMI greater than 35 and other medical problems (e.g. diabetes or heart disease) with unsuccessful attempts to lose weight for at least 12 months.
+• having a BMI greater than 35 and other medical problems, for example, diabetes or heart disease, with unsuccessful attempts to lose weight for at least 12 months.

 Talk to your doctor about the benefits, risks and costs involved with surgery.
-Also, let your doctor know if you are planning to get pregnant in the future as there will be other things to consider.
+Also, let your doctor know if you are planning to get pregnant in the future.

 PCOS and natural therapies